cloudera/director-scripts/tls/README.md

 ### Troubleshooting Use of the Script

+* Use the correct script for the installed version of the Altus Director Python SDK.
 * The script must be able to log in to a Cloudera Altus Director server.
 Be sure to supply the correct server URL and, if necessary, administrative username and password.
 * The script accepts two certificate files: one for Cloudera Altus Director itself (`--cafile`), and one for Cloudera Manager when enabling TLS (`--trusted-cert-file`).
 They are almost always different.
 Use `--cafile` to refer to the trusted certificate for the Cloudera Altus Director server, and `--trusted-cert-file` to refer to the trusted certificate for the Cloudera Manager server.
 The trusted certificate for the Cloudera Altus Director server is only necessary when Cloudera Altus Director itself is configured for TLS.
 * The script fails with an error if you try to enable TLS for a deployment where it is already enabled, or disable TLS for a deployment where it is already disabled.